U.S. sues ex-Trump adviser Bolton to block book publication

 Trump said on Monday that Bolton knows he has classified information in his book, and that he had not completed a clearing process required for any book written by former government officials who had access to sensitive information.
 Attorney General William Barr said the Justice Department was trying to get Bolton to complete the clearance process and "make the necessary deletions of classified information."

-Simon and Schuster did not immediately reply to a request for comment on the lawsuit.
-The book details Trump's dealings with China, Russia, Ukraine, North Korea, Iran, Britain, France and Germany, the publisher said.

-"This is the book Donald Trump doesn’t want you to read," it said.
+The book provides an insider account of Trump's "inconsistent, scattershot decision-making process," the publisher has said.
+"This is the book Donald Trump doesn't want you to read."

 ALSO READ